Redemption House, Inc.

 The people behind Redemption House bring decades of experience in recovery, finance, law, and community building — and several of them know firsthand what it means to ask for help.

-In 2014, Richard founded New Beginning Recovery Houses, creating structured, supportive environments where men can heal, grow, and rebuild their lives.
+In 2014, Rick founded New Beginning Recovery Houses, creating structured, supportive environments where men can heal, grow, and rebuild their lives.
 In 2018, he expanded his mission by launching Redemption House, a nonprofit organization committed to saving lives and providing a safe place for men in early recovery — especially those coming directly from the streets, hospitals, or treatment centers.

 His heart is deeply set on serving men who are still suffering, believing they deserve more than survival — they deserve freedom from addiction and a good life worth living.
-Recovery rebuilt Richard's life, and his mission is simple and unwavering: to give that same gift of recovery to every man who is willing to take it.
+Recovery rebuilt Rick's life, and his mission is simple and unwavering: to give that same gift of recovery to every man who is willing to take it.

 Xingxing Chen majored in Business English and has spent over 10 years in the financial field, helping individuals and families build financial confidence, literacy, and long-term security.
 Licensed across multiple states nationwide, Xingxing has worked with countless families to strengthen their financial foundations and create pathways toward lasting stability.